Blessan-Alex/Mosaia-Agent-Web/README.md

 - [Google Sheets Writer Tool (Mosaia)](https://www.mosaia.ai/user/bless/tool/google-sheets-writer)
 - [Slack Task Extractor Tool (Mosaia)](https://www.mosaia.ai/user/rhapsodicpug/tool/slack-task-extractor)

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+## Development

+This project uses React, TypeScript, and Vite for a fast and modern development experience.
+ESLint is configured for code quality and consistency.

-## Expanding the ESLint configuration
+### Expanding the ESLint configuration

 If you are developing a production application, we recommend updating the configuration to enable type-aware lint rules: